Best Chromebooks 2024: Best overall, best battery life, and more

 Who should buy the Lenovo Flex 5i

 We feel as though the Lenovo Flex 5i is a good Chromebook for most people.
-The touchscreen and 2-in-1 design really gives it the edge, as you usually see these features in machines that cost much more.
-While the nine hour battery life is considered just average for a Chromebook, it’s still a great all-day result.
+The touchscreen and 2-in-1 design give it the edge, as you usually see these features in machines that cost much more.
+While the nine-hour battery life is considered just average for a Chromebook, it’s still a great all-day result.
 It’s just not the whopping 19 hours we got out of the Asus Chromebook CM34 Flip.
 That said, the Lenovo Flex 5i’s list of compromises is quite small.

 Read our full